accumb3ns/gettingAndCleaningDataFinal/Codebook.md

 Next, both training and test sets are merged per the instructions of the assignment, and the variable names are applied from the "features.txt" file.
-Note here that R doesn't like exact variable names in features.txt; this is a problem in the next step where we use dplyr's "select" function, but I found an excellent workaround to this exact problem via Stack Overflow thanks to user Lantana; we can use the make.names function from base R to fix the problem.
+Note here that R doesn't like exact variable names in features.txt; this is a problem in the next step where we use dplyr's select() function, but I found an excellent workaround to this exact problem via Stack Overflow thanks to user Lantana; we can use the make.names function from base R to fix the problem.

-Next, we want to select ONLY the measurements on the mean and standard deviation for each measurement which is accomplished using the select function of dplyr.
+Next, we want to select ONLY the measurements on the mean and standard deviation for each measurement which is accomplished using the select() function of dplyr.

+Next, we can use cut() to apply the more descriptive activity names as factors to the numeric activity code.

+Finally, we can generate the desired means for each subject and each activity using group_by() and summarize_each(), which produces a tidy data set in the wide format.
+Last, we write this summary data to a file for submission.

+Thanks for reading (and grading!), and thanks to David Hood for his invaluable guidelines on this assignment.

 ##References
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset